TailsFanLOL/GLPL/README.md

 Since it's difficult to track versions with no authorship, a UUID requirement has been added.
 It is in LICENSE.md.
 Might move this off of GitHub.
 Later.

-TL;DR: remove/change credit unless mainlining ("I did NOT do that shit"), specific instance of license can be indexed by search engines.
+TL;DR: not exclusive to software (art, docs, etc.); remove/change credit unless mainlining ("I did NOT do that shit"); specific instance of license can be indexed by search engines.

 TW: empl*yment synonymous wording.